 - Bowman, J., & Dollahite, D. (2013).
 “Why would such a person dream about heaven?”: A Qualitative Look at Arranged Marriage in India.
 Journal of Comparative Family Studies, 43(2), 207-225.

 - Hardy, S., & Dollahite, D. (2012).
 Religious exploration among highly-religious American adolescents.
 Identity: An International Journal of Theory and Research, 12(2), 157-184.

 - Marks, L. D., Dollahite, D., & Jacob, J. (2012).
 Faith and prayer in family life.
 Strengthening our families: An in-depth look at the proclamation on the family(2nd Ed.).

 - Hawkins, A., Dollahite, D., & Draper, T. (2012).
-Successful Marriages and Families: Proclamation Principles and Research Perspectives: Successful Marriages and Families: Proclamation Principles and Research Perspectives.
-Provo, UT: BYU Studies.
+Successful Marriages and Families: Proclamation Principles and Research Perspectives.
+Successful Marriages and Families: Proclamation Principles and Research Perspectives, 371.

 - Fackrell, T. A., Poulsen, F. O., Busby, D., & Dollahite, D. (2011).
 Coming to Terms with Parental Divorce: Associations with Marital Outcomes and the Role of Gender and Religiosity.
 Journal of Divorce and Remarriage, 52, 435-454.

 - Dollahite, D., Larson, T., & Speakman, M. (forthcoming).
 Religion and Family: Connections and Gaps in the Discourse of Social Scientists and Religious Leaders.
 Review of Religious Research.